Mikkomario/Utopia-Genesis-Scala/README.txt

     Changes & Updates
     -----------------

+        java.time.Duration replaced with scala.concurrent.FiniteDuration in Actor, MouseMoveListener and MouseEvent

         MouseButtonStateListeners and MouseWheelListeners now return a boolean that determines whether the event will be consumed or not